-The Water Tower is proposed to be relocated, altering its relationship to the Canadian National Rail corridor and the Gardiner Expressway, but maintaining its visibility from the Gardiner Expressway, as well as from Lake Shore Boulevard West.
+The Water Tower is proposed to be relocated, altering its relationship to the Canadian National Rail corridor and the Gardiner Expressway, but maintaining its visibility from both the Rail corridor and the Gardiner Expressway.

 The relocation strategy is designed to maintain the Water Tower's prominence, and establish it centrally within the new neighbourhood, with new views to the Water Tower from within the neighbourhood.